mmenestret/jdegoes.github.io/_posts/2019-04-07-testable-zio.md

 object DatabaseLive extends DatabaseLive
 {% endhighlight %}

-For maximum flexibility and convenience, we have both a _trait_ that implements the database module, which can be mixed into other traits, and we have an _object_ that extends the trait, which can be used standalone.
+For maximum flexibility and convenience, we have defined both a _trait_ that implements the database module, which can be mixed into other traits, and an _object_ that extends the trait, which can be used standalone.

 ### Integrate Production Module

-We now have all the pieces we need to replace the original `DB.lookupUser` method, whose actual implementation now resides inside our `DatabaseLive` module.
+We now have all the pieces we need to replace the original `DB.lookupUser` method, whose actual implementation now resides inside our `DatabaseLive` module:

-The new version of the `DB` object looks like this:

 {% highlight scala %}
 object DB {